Usage

 Allow routes from other namespaces Jump to heading

-When you set allowedRoutes.namespaces.from to Same, then the Gateway will accept only route resources defined in the same namespace as the Gateway.
+When you set allowedRoutes.namespaces.from to Same, as we’ve done in previous examples, then the Gateway will accept only Route resources defined in the same namespace as the Gateway.
 It will ignore others.
-Use this when you want to deploy a Gateway to a namespace and have it handle traffic for services in that namespace only.
-You can also deploy Gateways that set from to any of these values:
+This is best when you want to deploy a Gateway to a namespace and have it handle traffic for services in that namespace only.
+However, you can also deploy Gateways that set from to any of these values:

 From Description